Police looking for missing N.O. East man suffering from mental illness

 NEW ORLEANS -- Police are looking for a missing man who reportedly suffers from several mental illnesses.

-Officials said the last time 26-year-old Jabari Williams was a week ago.
+Officials said the last time someone heard from 26-year-old Jabari Williams was a week ago.
 Police said since then, he has not returned to his home in the 12000 block of N. I-10 Service Road in New Orleans East.

 Police said Williams suffers from several mental illnesses and is in need of medication on a regular basis.